pikatchu/closedsource/book/0200-regular_expression2.md

 .*@.*[.].*
 ```

-"Alright," he said, facing Leo and Jasmina, "let’s break this down step by step.
+"Alright," he said, facing Leo and Jasmina, "let's break this down step by step.
 This is a simplified regular expression to check whether a string resembles an email address.
 But before we start, I want to make it clear—this is not the official way to validate email addresses.
 Email formats are actually much more complex, but this will give you a solid understanding of how regular expressions work."

 He pointed to the first part: